 There are so many observatories in the world, but only a few can compete with Jantar Mantar in popularity.
 It brings science (astronomy), religion, and art close.
 In fact, the Jantar Mantar of Delhi is a sister site and there are total of five structures and others are in Varanasi, Ujjain, and Mathura.
 However, the grandeur of the Jantar Mantar in Jaipur is unmatched and it also houses the largest sundial of the world.
 For the history buffs, Maharaja Jai Singh built all five Jantar Mantar circa 1720.

-Or rather drive to Amer Fort, because no matter what the location of your Jaipur hotel is, this will be in driving distance.
+Or rather drive to Amer Fort, because no matter what the location of your Jaipur best hotels is, this will be in driving distance.
 Sitting majestically on a hill, overlooking the Maota lake, this is a Rajputana styled fortress.
 The climb to the fort is further delightful if done on an elephant’s back, giving you the right elevation for perfect aerial shots.

 The fortress is built with red sandstones and white marbles and there are four major sections.
 There are many local tourist guides who will explain most of the things rather accurately.
 You simply would fail to take your eyes off the paintings, carvings, mirrors, and murals that the walls of the fortresses boast of.